Happyculture/combawa/README.md

 In order to do that, you need to install the Combawa wrapper (https://github.com/Happyculture/combawa-wrapper).
 It works similarly as the Drush wrapper.

 `composer global require happyculture/combawa-wrapper`

-#### Drupal console commands

-We are able to generate the files needed to build the project and environment variables files.
-We recommand you to install Drupal console to benefit from scaffolding features for environment variables and settings (see below).

-`composer require drupal/console`

 ## <a name="usage"></a>Usage